 The Brimstone Monster: Battling Diabetic Neuropathy

-I am used to feeling pain if anyone can ever become used to feeling like this.
+I am used to pain if anyone can ever become used to feeling like this.
 In fact, as I type, I feel the pains in each of my fingers and my hands.
 I can feel it building in my core.
 It is enough to make life seem less important.
 It is enough to sap all hope and will to try more.
 It is enough to destroy ambition.
 The pain interferes with work and school.
 It interferes with family and marriage.
-It can be the source of so much emotional trauma for family members.
+Chronic pain can be the source of so much emotional trauma for family members.

 Did You Know?